 - Butyrate seems to prevent colon cancer and colitis

 - Propionate has a role in preventing asthma

-The best way to eat dietary fibre is from a variety of whole foods, especially green leafy vegetables, fruit and legumes.
-Choose wholegrain and wholemeal breads and cereals in preference to white varieties.
+The best way to eat dietary fibre is from a variety of whole foods, especially green leafy vegetables, fruit, and legumes.
+Choose wholegrain and wholemeal bread and cereals in preference to white varieties.
 As outlined in earlier blog posts aim for five serves of vegetables a day, two serves of fruit and five serves of wholegrain cereals.
 Include legumes and lentils as a vegetable or instead of meats at least twice a week and enjoy raw or dry roasted unsalted nuts at least twice a week.

 Gradually increase the amount of dietary fibre you eat to minimise bloating and wind.
 These will be short-term side effects whilst your gut bacteria adapt to you eating more fibre.
-Researchers are still investigating the relationship between diet, microbiota and health.
+Researchers are still investigating the relationship between diet, microbiota, and health.
 However by increasing the amount of dietary fibre we eat our overall health with benefit, not just our gut.